The South Dakota Homestead Exemption

 Federal Nonbankruptcy Exemptions

-Property Protected by the South Dakota Homestead Exemption
+What Property Can You Protect With the South Dakota Homestead Exemption?

 In South Dakota, homeowners can exempt an unlimited dollar amount of equity in real property, including a home or condominium.
 However, the South Dakota system does have acreage limitations.
-If the real property is located within a town, it cannot exceed more than one acre.
-If it is located anywhere else, it cannot exceed 160 acres.
+The property cannot exceed one acre if it is located within a town.
+If it is located elsewhere, it cannot exceed 160 acres.

-A mobile home is also covered, but it cannot be larger than 240 square feet at the base.
-Also, it must be registered in South Dakota at least six months before claiming the exemption.
+A mobile home is also covered, but can't be larger than 240 square feet at the base.
+It must also have been registered in South Dakota for at least six months before claiming the exemption.

 South Dakota has a few other rules that probably don't apply to you, but here they are just in case: